Friday, February 21, 2025

 TT’s Tiki Bar

 TT’s Tiki Bar is an open air restaurant and bar along the beautiful Charlotte Harbor.
-Great sunsets, cocktails, top notch cuisine and Punta Gorda's BEST line up of live entertainment.
-TT’s Tiki Bar is located next to the Fourt Points by Sheraton, Punta Gorda Harborside.
+Great sunsets, cocktails, top notch cuisine and Punta Gorda's best line up of live entertainment.
+TT’s Tiki Bar is located next to the Four Points by Sheraton, Punta Gorda Harborside.
+The server will direct you to our private area.
+We will start off the reception with appetizers, but you may also order food and drinks from the bar menu.

 Saturday, February 22, 2025